Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Gravitational waveforms

 \subsection{Orbits near the separatrix}

-Near the separatrix, orbits are already expected to be affected by the black hole so strongly that the orbital evolution is described fully by the nonlinearities in the Einstein field equation.
-This happens when the CO further closes its distance with the black hole continuously, increasing the rate of gravitational energy release.
+Near the separatrix, orbits are expected to be affected by the black hole so strongly that describing their orbital evolution using a weak-field formulation is inadequate.
+This happens as the CO continuously decreases its distance to the black hole, increasing the rate of gravitational energy release.
 A full computation of the gravitational fluxes in the strong-field regime is beyond the scope of this paper and will be presented in a companion work, where black hole perturbation theory is applied to Schwarzschild - de Sitter spacetime.
 However, the adiabatic approximation can still be examined in this region to determine the additional conditions necessary for its validity.

-We derive the radial period $P$ near the separatrix, $p\sim p_{\text{sep}}$ (equation \eqref{eq:sdsseparatrix}) to examine the time scale at which adiabatic evolution holds.
+We derive the radial period $P$ near the separatrix, $p\sim p_{\text{sep}}$ (Eq.\eqref{eq:sdsseparatrix}) to examine the time scale at which adiabatic evolution holds.
 Assuming that changes in angular frequency and orbital period remain within the adiabatic limit, we approximate the orbital period at the separatrix up to linear in $\lambda$ and $\Delta p\sim p-p_{\text{sep}}$:

 We assume here that orbits near the separatrix have already circularized, and we introduce $\Delta p$ to describe deviations from the separatrix.
 The validity of the adiabatic approximation is then tested by examining the evolution of $p$ under the prescribed weak-field fluxes: